 "Stinking road taxes," the driver cursed.
 "The government knows it's next to bloody impossible to get across the city by the groundways"--that was the local term for Camineet's surface-level streets--"so they hike the roadpass cost every year.
 Bet it wouldn't be this way on Mota.
 Mother Brain wouldn't put up with that crap."

-Mother Brain was the supercomputer that acted at Palm's chief executive.
+Mother Brain was the supercomputer that acted as Palm's chief executive.
 On the second planet, though, it was much more.
 Mota was naturally a desert world, but Mother Brain's ability to monitor the myriad of environmental systems that controlled its weather had enabled Palmaforming efforts that had transformed it into a paradise of green.
-The civilian government of Palm worked with the support and advice of the artifical intelligence, but on Mota, technically a military colony, it was Mother Brain who controlled planetary life.
+The civilian government of Palm worked with the support and advice of the artificial intelligence, but on Mota, technically a military colony, it was Mother Brain who controlled planetary life.
 The network of robot-run farms, combined with biogenetically engineered animal species, regulated food distribution, and managed health care all but made it possible for Mota's citizens to live without working.
-Some people considered that to be a heaven incarnate; others, with whom Tyler was inclined to agree, figured it was more like hell.
+Some people considered that to be heaven incarnate; others, with whom Tyler was inclined to agree, figured it was more like hell.

 "Yeah, but as far as I know, they don't have taxi-skimmers on Mota, either."